 What happens if I’m having trouble paying my fees?

 If you’re having money troubles, you can apply for financial hardship assistance through Centrelink, (Department of Human Services).
-This will help with both the basic daily fee and/or income tested care fee.
+This assistance may help with covering the costs of the basic daily fee and/or income tested care fee if you have a Home Care Package.
 However, this is subject to an updated means test.

 Are there annual caps with KinCare?